iota-community/Community-Governance/README.md

 ### **General Vote Info for the first vote**

 The community will have two clearly defined options of what should happen to the tokens, and these two options will be the votable options in the first vote:
-- [ ] **Build:** The Tokens will be made available and handled over into the control of a system that is governed by the IOTA community to support and fund projects and developments in the IOTA Ecosystem.
+- [ ] **Build:** The Tokens will be made available and handled over into the control of a system governed by the IOTA community to support and fund projects and developments in the IOTA Ecosystem.
 This system needs to be built first before the tokens can be moved into the control of this system.
 - [ ] **Burn:** The tokens will stay removed from the IOTA network and can never be created or used again in the IOTA DLT.

 The above-stated vote should happen as soon as possible, but not before IOTA Ledger integration is available, and Major Exchanges like Binance have opened Withdrawals for IOTA again.

 - [ ] **The voting weight will be related to the IOTA tokens a user holds.
-1 IOTA = 1 Vote** To gain the maximum weight, voters will need to keep the tokens on an address for a defined time.
+1 IOTA = 1 Vote** To gain the maximum weight, voters must keep the tokens on an address for a defined time.
 Only holding it on that address for the full defined voting time builds 100% voting weight.

 - [ ]  **100% of all valid votes** is defined as the amount of IOTA tokens successfully migrated into the chrysalis network at the milestone when the vote-counting period ends.**